 Transportation in Seminole State Park

-Guests to Seminole State Park will find parking available at the sandy beach area, the boat launch, the dock.
-There is parking at the Gopher Tortoise Trail Head.
-Guests will also find parking available at the miniature golf site and near the picnic area.
+Guests will find abundant parking available at Seminole State Park.
+In addition to the campground, you can park at the sandy beach area, the boat launch, and the dock.
+There is parking at the Gopher Tortoise Trail Head, the miniature golf site, and near the picnic area as well.

 Campgrounds and parking in Seminole State Park

 For those wanting a more secluded location to park the 5th wheel, the inner loop section of the campground offers six RV sites, each complete with electric hookups.
 One 30-foot and two 40-foot pull-through sites are available in this area, as well as one 30-foot and two 40-foot back-in spots.
 There are no water hookups here, but these spaces are very close to facilities like water, restrooms, showers, a laundry room, and a dump station.

 RV Loop #2